-Using an experiment on an online marriage market platform in India, we find that working women are 14.5% less likely to receive interest from male suitors.
-Additionally, women employed in 'masculine' occupations are 3.2% less likely to elicit interest from suitors relative to those in 'feminine' occupations.
-Men hailing from higher castes and northern India, where communities have conservative gender norms, are more likely to show lower interest in working women.
-Our results highlight the strong effect of patriarchal social norms on marital preferences and that expectations regarding returns in the marriage-market may influence women's labor market choices.
+We conduct an experiment to elicit preferences for partners on an online marriage market platform in India.
+We find that working women are 12.8% less likely to receive interest from male suitors.
+Additionally, women employed in 'masculine' occupations are 3.3% less likely to elicit interest from suitors relative to those in 'feminine' occupations.
+Men hailing from higher castes and northern India, where communities have more conservative gender related preferences, are less likely to show interest in working women.
+Our results highlight the role of patriarchal gender attitudes in marital preferences and suggest that expectations regarding returns in the marriage-market may influence women's labor market choices.